romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How do you enable custom secret scanning for an organization?
+Q: How do you enable custom secret scanning for an organization?
 <details><summary>Show the answer</summary><p>

 - **In the organization's security settings, enable custom secret scanning and define custom patterns**